 Beetroots can lower blood pressure, which may lead to a reduced risk of heart disease and several other diseases.
 Studies have shown that beetroots, or beetroot juice, can reduce blood pressure by up to 3-10 mm/Hg over a period of a few hours!
 The reason it works so fast: Beets contain dietary nitrate, which your body converts into a gas (nitric oxide) that expands blood vessels and aids blood flow.
 Also, dietary nitrates have been shown to reduce oxygen use during physical exercise by affecting the efficiency of mitochondria, the cell organs responsible for producing energy.

-Having this in mind, we offer you a simple smoothie from the nutritionist Dana White, RD, which contains a heart-healthy trifecta of nitrate, magnesium, and potassium.
+Having this in mind, we offer you a simple beet juice smoothie for high blood pressure from the nutritionist Dana White, RD, which contains a heart-healthy trifecta of nitrate, magnesium, and potassium.
+Enjoy our beetroot juice recipe for high blood pressure and let us know what you think of it.

 Prep time: 5 minutes Servings: 2